Is Google Analytics 4 Worth It? The Pros and Cons

 BigQuery Product links in Google Analytics 4

-Here’s how this can help your business:
+Here is how this helps your business:

 7. Direct Marketing Integrations